Click the following link to view the PDF of this paper: Reuse of Fill Material Under a Pre-determined Beneficial Use

 Atlantic Testing Laboratories

-New York State Department of Environmental Conservation (NYSDEC) solid waste management regulations specify provisions in 6 NYCRR Part 360.13 that apply to direct use of fill material under a pre-determined beneficial use.
+New York State Department of Environmental Conservation (NYSDEC) solid waste management regulations specify provisions in 6 NYCRR Part 360.13 that apply to direct use of fill material under a predetermined beneficial use determination (BUD).
 These provisions apply to on-site and off-site management of fill with limited exceptions.
 The current regulations allow for self-assessment of fill materials through analytical and physical characterization of the fill to determine if and where the material can be reused.
 Characterization of fill is required to be performed through a sampling program, with certification from a qualified environmental professional (QEP).
-Fill that does not meet designated criteria is considered a solid waste and must be disposed of at an appropriate facility.
+Fill that does not meet designated criteria would be considered solid waste for disposal at a permitted facility, unless petitioned and approved for use under a case-specific BUD.

 Analytical results and physical characteristics for sampled fill materials are compared to criteria described in Table 2 of 6 NYCRR Part 360.13(f).
-The fill can then be categorized as to whether it meets requirements to be used as General Fill, Restricted Use-Fill, or Limited-Use Fill.
-Having the most restrictive criteria for contaminant levels and physical constituents, General Fill can be used in any setting where the fill meets the engineering criteria, with the exception of undeveloped land and agricultural crop land.
+The fill can then be categorized as to whether it satisfies criteria to be used as General Fill, Restricted-Use Fill, or Limited-Use Fill.
+Having the most stringent criteria for contaminant levels and physical constituents, General Fill can be used in any setting where the fill meets the engineering criteria, with the exception of undeveloped land and agricultural crop land.
 Restricted-Use Fill may be used in transportation corridors or on sites where in-situ materials exceed Restricted-Use or Limited-Use criteria.
-It must also be placed above the seasonal high-water table.
-Limited-Use Fill may be used under foundations and pavements above the seasonal high-water table, with the exception of sites located in Nassau or Suffolk Counties.
+It must also be placed above the seasonal high water table.
+Limited-Use Fill may be used under foundations and pavements above the seasonal high water table, with the exception of sites located in Nassau or Suffolk Counties.

-For fill meeting the Restricted-Use or Limited-Use Beneficial Use Criteria, and exceeding 10 cubic yards, the NYSDEC must be notified at least 5 days before delivery.
+For off-site use of fill meeting the Restricted-Use or Limited-Use beneficial use criteria, and exceeding 10 cubic yards, the NYSDEC must be notified at least 5 days before delivery.
 Fill material must also be used within 30 days of arriving at the project site.
 The generator, processor, and receiver of the material must keep the records of the fill material quantities and analytical results for a minimum of three years.
+Additional requirements are applicable for material generated in, imported to, or relocated within the City of New York.

 If you have a project that may require soil sampling per NYSDEC 6 NYCRR Part 360, ATL, a WBE certified company, has experienced environmental professionals located throughout New York State, to perform sampling and coordinate applicable analysis services.